 RE is taught in class and assemblies and lived through the school values and vision.

 A strong emphasis is placed in developing children’s personal and social skills and promoting safety.
 This is done through aspects of topic work, visiting speakers, circle time in class and assemblies.
 In PSHE time we encourage children to listen to each other and respect each others point of view.
 At St Marys we use the 3 D dimensions scheme covering all current national curriculum objectives.
 A parent consultation group has supported the school to implement the new national curriculum statutory expectations around relationship,health education and extremism.
 An E aware resource enables teachers to be informed around possible misconceptions by children on how to stay safe on line.
 The resource provides informed learning support through anonymous assessments and online teaching for children and parents to develop a better understanding of e safety.

 St. Mary’s Garden has a very active School Council who play an important role in the school.

 Physical Education and Games

-We aim to give our children a varied programme of athletics, dance, netball, cricket, football and tag rugby.
+We aim to give our children a varied programme of athletics, dance, netball, cricket, football and karate.
 We have visiting coaches who teach the children specific skills.
-PE helps to show children how to maintain a healthy lifestyle alongside of having a healthy diet.
+PE helps to show children how to maintain a healthy lifestyle alongside having a healthy diet.

 Modern Foreign Languages (French)